< Events | Friday, October 10, 2025

 The Black Research Network’s Academic Practice Lab helps researchers build practical skills, access key funding insights and explore success in diverse academic pathways.

-This workshop is open to Indigenous and Black-identified faculty and post-doctoral fellows.
+This workshop is open to Indigenous and Black-identified faculty, graduate students and post-doctoral fellows.

 Topic: Strategic Insights and Institutional Support for Effective Grant Writing